My Splendid Spoon Review

 Is this Clean Meal Plan Worth It?

-Pros: Splendid Spoon makes it easy to eat clean, with nutrient-rich, plant-based soups & smoothies that you can enjoy on the go.
+Pros: Splendid Spoon makes it easy to eat clean, with nutrient-rich, plant-based soups, grain bowls, & smoothies that you can enjoy on the go.

 Cons: If you’re new to clean eating, the super-healthy flavors in this pricey plan may be a little underwhelming.
 You’ll also need to fend for yourself for dinner—Splendid Spoon focuses on breakfasts & lunches.

 Our Verdict: This incredibly convenient program could be a great way to kickstart a healthier eating routine (especially if you’re someone with a busy schedule), though its relatively high price tag might be an obstacle for folks looking to rely on it for their day to day.

 We taste-tested a few Splendid Spoon meals—see what we thought in our full review below!